 FRI- 4, FRI – 6,271, 3, 288, 413, 7, E. globules and E. citriodora

-Its cultivation is possible under a wide range of soil conditions.
+Its cultivation is possible under a wide range of soil conditions including those with low fertility.
 However, well-drained, loamy soils with rich in organic matter are most suitable for eucalyptus cultivation.
 Avoid eucalyptus cultivation under saline or alkaline soils that affect the growth and development of the plant.
-Optimum P.H for eucalyptus cultivation is 6.0-7.5.
+Optimum pH for eucalyptus cultivation is 6.0-7.5.

 Remove all weeds and stubbles before plowing the land.
 Perform around 1 – 2 are plowings to get a fine tilth of the soil.
 The addition of farmyard manure before plowing is beneficial.